tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Key Compromise Impersonation (KCI) resistance
-: In a mutually-authenticated connection with certificates, peer authentication should hold even if the local long-term secret was compromised before the establishment of the connection (See {{HGFS15}}).
-For example, if a client's signature key is compromised, it should not be possible to impersonate arbitrary servers to that client.
+: In a mutually-authenticated connection with certificates, peer authentication should hold even if the local long-term secret was compromised before the connection was established (See {{HGFS15}}).
+For example, if a client's signature key is compromised, it should not be possible to impersonate arbitrary servers to that client in subsequent handshakes.

 Protection of endpoint identities.
 : The server's identity (certificate) should be protected against passive